Exchange Online Protection service description

 Exchange Enterprise CAL with Services features

 Microsoft Exchange Enterprise CAL with Services provides the email protection features of EOP and the following additional cloud-based features:

-For more information about Exchange Enterprise CAL with Services licensing, see Exchange Server licensing.
+For more information about Exchange Enterprise CAL with Services licensing, see Exchange licensing FAQs.

 If you have Exchange Enterprise CAL with Services licenses and you want to provision EOP, follow the instructions in Set up your EOP service.
 The setup steps are the same as the steps for setting up EOP standalone.

 New features for Exchange Enterprise CAL with Services are deployed at the same time as Exchange Online, not EOP standalone.
 Be advised that the deployment schedules for EOP standalone and Exchange Online/Exchange Enterprise CAL with Services may be slightly different.

 Requirements for Exchange Online Protection (EOP)

 EOP can be used with any SMTP mail transfer agent, such as Microsoft Exchange Server.
 For information about the operating systems, web browsers, and languages that are supported by EOP, see the "Supported browsers" and "Supported languages" sections in Exchange admin center in Exchange Online Protection.

 For limits in EOP, see Exchange Online Protection limits.